 20th Century Fox is now 20th Century Studios, which is little reflected in the logo.
 Spotlights on the right and left create a frame, illuminating the lettering on both sides.
 These devices are a traditional attribute of filmmaking.
 They are used during filming to illuminate the stage space and reproduce dynamic effects.

-Sans-serif fonts have always been used for the name of the TV studio.
+Sans-serif fonts have always been used for the TV studio’s name.
 Recent variants include a modified Franklin Gothic Heavy and a customized version of Proxima Nova.
-The designers adapted them to the jagged, as if receding lines.
-The color scheme of the printed logo is also unchanged: it was and remains black and white.
+The designers adapted them to the jagged, as-if-receding lines.
+The printed logo’s color scheme remains black and white.

 20th Century Fox Logo Color Codes: